-The Polymers and Microfluidics group was created in 2005 and is centred on experimental soft condensed matter.
+The Polymers and Microfluidics group is centred on experimental soft condensed matter.
 We study complex fluids, often multicomponent systems, containing polymers, copolymers, (nano)-particles and surfactants.

 Microfluidics provides unique opportunities to synthesise, formulate, process and analyse fluids and is therefore explored in our work.

 Additionally, we employ extensively scattering (light, X-rays and neutrons), microscopy, calorimetry and spectroscopy - but we also develop our own measurement tools.
 Particularly, we resort to novel combinatorial and high-throughput techniques to address problems with large parameter space where conventional experimentation becomes unfeasible.

 News and current projects

 João receives the 2016 McBain medal by the RSC/SCI.
 Symposium details to be announced shortly.

 We have been awarded a RAEng distinguished visiting professorship for Prof Jane Lipson (Dartmouth) to visit Imperial from July 18 to August 5 2016.

 Will Sharratt will join the group as a PhD student in October 2016